This is not exactly an employee handbook. This is about what makes us unique, This is primarily a guide about our reasons to work the way we do.

-But when you’re a company that's gone out of its way to recruit the most intelligent, innovative, talented people on Earth, telling them to sit at a desk and do what they’re told obliterates 99 percent of their value.
+But when you’re a company that's gone out of its way to recruit the most intelligent, innovative, talented people on Earth (or Guadalajara for now), telling them to sit at a desk and do what they’re told obliterates 99 percent of their value.
 We want innovators, and that means maintaining an environment where they’ll flourish.

 That’s why we are flat.
 It’s our way of saying that we don’t have any management, and nobody “reports to” anybody else.
 We do have founders, but even they aren't your managers.We are accountable to our customers and each other, it's an organic combination between trust and ambition.

 Companies are nothing more than collections of people.
 If those people work together effectively the chance of creating something awesome goes way up.
 If they don’t, it doesn’t.
 It’s really that simple.

 That said, there are a million different ways to work together, and if we’ve learned anything it’s that goals change, people change, and organizations change.
 So before anything, expect change, be ready to go with the flow and even lead change yourself.

 This company is yours to steer toward opportunities and away from risks.
 You have the power to green-light projects.
 You have the power to make things happen.

 For some people this means they need to be in the thick of conversations, standing in front of a whiteboard, or huddled up around a computer screen with another person.
 For others, it means being plugged into their computer with their headphones on banging out to some Skrillex or, in the case of a few, to the melodic charms of Celine Dion.
 Sometimes it means that a busy coffee shop or a pajama-wearing work-from-home day is where the magic happens.

 Whatever it is, it’s cool.